the-turing-way/the-turing-way/book/content/naming/naming.md

 ## Chapter content

-There are three principles to naming things.
-The first two apply to all kinds of things.
-The third is optional and especially valuable for files.
-Names should be:
+There are three principles to naming things; the first two apply to all kinds of things and the third is optional but valuable for keeping track of your files.

+File names should be:
 1. Machine readable
 2. Human readable
 3. Optional: Play well with default ordering